anuragbansal009/app-dct/README.md

 The HTML code inside the component.html file can be read easily, if one knows the basic bootstrap classes and the functions for those HTML code(if any) can be found in the component.ts file for the component.
 If using any outside reference in the HTML, it should be imported into the component.module file.
 Any component scoped CSS should be definied in the component.css file.

-Backend models can be found in the file `repositoryPath\server\models`
+Backend models can be found in the file `repositoryPath\server\models`.

-Backend middleware can be found in the file `repositoryPath\server\middleware`
+Backend middleware can be found in the file `repositoryPath\server\middleware`.

-Backend routing can be found in the file `repositoryPath\server\routes`
+Backend routing can be found in the file `repositoryPath\server\routes`.

 Backend routes are of 7 different types which can be used to view all the API present in the node server.
 The collections present are:
 * Admin